 We also see staff from the Hearing Impairment and Visual Impairment Team and they advise staff.
-Physiotherapists provide guidance to class teams, and we also have an Occupational Therapist to provide identified pupils with an appropriate sensory diet.
+Physiotherapists provide guidance to class teams, and we also have a school based Occupational Therapist to provide identified pupils with an appropriate sensory support.

-We can ask for advice from a wide variety of people including all of the above and Educational Psychologists, Social Workers, etc.
+We can ask for advice from a wide variety of people including all of the above and Educational Psychologists, Social Workers and other professionals.